emily-flambe/NestleBot-2020/README.md

 # NestleBot-2020

+_Isn't that title going to be outdated in, like, a month? -- Professor Greggory Durret, Ph.D._

 Hello internet.
 How are you?

 I am ambiguously employed right now, so I am making a Twitter bot to ***tweet about products by Nestle*** (to avoid, shun, boycott, &tc).